faithvoid/plugin.programs.xsky/README.md

 - Feeds / Lists

 ## TODO:
+- Fix thumbnails
+- Show user avatar as thumbnail if the image doesn't contain media(?)
 - Improve visual language (try to match 1:1 to the Bluesky website where possible)
 - Add notification / chat indicators (ie; "Chat (5)" / "Notifications (2)"
-- Add profile information (ie; name + avatar - bio) as first 2 options when viewing a profile
+- Add profile information (ie; name + avatar - bio) as first 2 options when viewing a profile (currently added, but gets glitchy during multi-line bios)
 - Add some way to differentiate between a post and a reply
-- Add "Follow / Unfollow User", "Block User" & "Reply to User" as context menu options
 - Add reply chains(?)
+- Add "Follow / Unfollow User", "Block User", "Reply to User" & "Message User" as context menu options
 - Store login data somewhere that isn't just a plaintext file?
 - [Find a way to leverage Bluesky's chat functionality for an IM service(?)](https://github.com/faithvoid/plugin.programs.xchat)
-- Show user avatar as thumbnail if the image doesn't contain media(?)
 - Add notification system that alerts the user as to whenever they get a reply / follow / message while outside of the plugin (this will probably have to be it's own plugin)